TeXworks/texworks/trunk/modules/QtPDF/README.md

  - Add a PDFDocumentWidget, derived from PDFDocumentView, which encapsulates the scene and provides, e.g., a load() function for ease of use (similar to what Qt does, see QTreeView vs. QTreeWidget)
- - Possibility to reload current file (e.g., if it changed on disk)
+ - Possibility to reload current file (e.g., if it changed on disk); note that this requires some reconsideration of memory management, as Page object could change, which would have to be propagated upwards to every object holding a pointer to them (e.g., PDFPageGraphicsItem)
+ - Make program translatable; this probably entails creating a (dummy) Qt .pro file so we can use the normal Qt linguist approach
  - Clicking on an item in the ToC that lies after the current viewport position moves the view such that a small band of the page in question is visible at the bottom of the screen---but we should see that page fill the entire screen
+   Note: this only applies of no viewport setting is associated with the toc item
  - ~~Icons (add icons for page modes, make marquee zoom icon consistent with other icons)~~ __DONE__
  - ~~Turn PDFViewer into a more general test case (loading of arbitrary files,